ysucomputerclub/constitution/README.md

 # Penguin Hackers' Constitution

-The is the official copy of the Penguin Hackers' Consitituion is located at https://github.com/penguinhackers/constitution/ - any other copies are invalid or recreations
+The official copy of the Penguin Hackers' Consitituion is located at https://github.com/penguinhackers/constitution/ - any other copies are invalid or recreations

 Visit us at http://penguinhackers.io/